GC-Advising-Center/webpage/README.md

 ## How The Materials Section Works

-- The home page shows the first 3 workshop entries from `content/workshops.md`.
+- The home page shows the first 3 workshop entries from `content/site-data.md`.
 - The Materials page shows the full parsed archive.
-- To keep the newest items on the home page, always insert new entries near the top of `content/workshops.md`.
+- To keep the newest items on the home page, always insert new entries near the top of the `## Workshops` section.

 ## GitHub Pages Deployment